 Since economics is excellent preparation for a wide range of careers and postgraduate studies, it is not surprising that our students have followed many paths after graduation.
 Some use economics as a springboard for advanced studies in law, economics and public policy; studies have shown that economics majors often have the highest scores on the LSAT and that lawyers who majored in economics as undergraduates typically have higher salaries than other attorneys.
 Other students opt to enter the workforce after graduation; Berry economics graduates are successful in many fields including insurance, finance and banking.

 Meaningful summer experiences are one reason for the postgraduate success of Berry economics students.
-Recently, Berry students have been selected for prestigious Washington internships, have enrolled in selective summer economics programs and have interned for local law firms.
+Recently, Berry students have been selected for prestigious Washington internships, have enrolled in selective summer economics programs and have interned for local law firms, banks, and insurance agencies.